Experimental Brain Implant Lets Man With Paralysis Turn His Thoughts Into Words

 "Normal speech is on the order of 120, 150 words per minute, so there's a lot of room to improve," Chang says.

-Such a device might also help people with amyotrophic lateral sclerosis, a paralyzing disease that eventually makes it impossible to speak, Shenoy says.
+Such a device might also help people with amyotrophic lateral sclerosis, or ALS, a paralyzing disease that eventually makes it impossible to speak, Shenoy says.

 The ability to recognize even 50 words in the brain is a huge achievement, Shenoy says.
 "But I think that's just the tip of the iceberg.
 I think that could easily become 500 or 5,000 words."